ccoenraets/forceng/README.md

 ## Ionic Salesforce Template

-[Ionic](http://ionicframework.com/) is an open source front-end SDK for developing hybrid mobile apps on top of AngularJS.
+[Ionic](http://ionicframework.com/) is an open source SDK for developing hybrid mobile apps on top of AngularJS.
 The Ionic Salesforce Template is a starter application for building Ionic apps on top of the Salesforce platform.
 The template installs a starter application that uses ForceNG to authenticate and access the Salesforce REST APIs.

 To create an application using the Ionic Salesforce Template:

 1. Install Cordova and Ionic:

+    ```
+    $ npm install -g ionic cordova
+    ```

+    On a Mac, you may have to use sudo:

     ```
     $ sudo npm install -g ionic cordova